albincorreya/Freesound_Max-MSP_Modules/README.md

 # Freesound_Max-MSP_Modules

+(We are still are under developing more features to the library, use it at your own risk)

 Client-side library for interacting with freesound API from Max/MSP using native max js object.

 These reusable Max patches encapsulates different search functionalities of Freesound API.